 CCL23 (C-C Motif Chemokine Ligand 23) is a Protein Coding gene.
 Diseases associated with CCL23 include Sodoku Disease and Keshan Disease.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Chemokine Signaling and PEDF Induced Signaling.
 GO annotations related to this gene include heparin binding and CCR1 chemokine receptor binding.
 An important paralog of this gene is CCL15.

 UniProtKB/Swiss-Prot Summary for CCL23 Gene